commercelayer/commercelayer-js-sdk/README.md

 # Commerce Layer JS SDK

+A JavaScript Library wrapper that helps you to use the [Commerce Layer API](https://docs.commercelayer.io/api/)

 ### What is Commerce Layer?

 [Commerce Layer](https://commercelayer.io/) is a headless platform that makes it easy to build enterprise-grade ecommerce into any website, by using the language, CMS, and tools you already master and love.